 I really hope those are seen as helpful suggestions and stand ready to engage further on behalf of our 850 members, should you or Rhod wish.

-I’d add that our offer of a DHACA webinar, put to you twice in the Autumn, where you can address our member directly still remains – we would be delighted to host one for you.
+I’d add that our offer of a DHACA webinar, put to you twice in the Autumn, where you can address our members directly still remains – we would be delighted to host one for you.
+(CL note: Now running on 12th February)

 Digital Health & Care Alliance (DHACA)